GrayAreaorg/festival-video-archive/README.md

 This project is open to submissions and suggestions around engaging with this growing collection of content.
 You are welcome to make a [pull request](https://github.com/GrayAreaorg/festival-video-archive/pulls) or contribute to the [issues](https://github.com/GrayAreaorg/festival-video-archive/issues) for discussion.

+DB and caption files will build automatically and deploy to the [dist](https://github.com/GrayAreaorg/festival-video-archive/tree/dist) branch on push to main using the [process-videos.yml](.github/workflows/process-videos.yml) workflow.
+To test/run locally, see [Sync all data](#sync-all-data).

 ## LICENSE